>For communication and synchronization

 -The term computer file management refers to the manipulation of [document]s and [data] in [Computer filefile]s on a [computer]].

 Specifically, one may create a new file or edit an existing file and save it; open or load a pre-existing file into memory; or close a file without saving it.
 Additionally, one may group related files in directories.
-These tasks are accomplished in different ways in different
+These tasks are accomplished in different ways in different operating systems and depend on the user interface design and, to some extent, the storage medium being used.

 DEVICE MANAGEMENT